Deformation of Dyonic Black Holes and Vacuum Geometries in Four Dimensional N=1 Supergravity: Simple -Models

-In this case are, for $a^2 \ne 0$ we have dyonic black holes with three different backgrounds, namely dS backgrounds for $\tau < 1/2(n_c + 1)$ and AdS backgrounds for $\tau > 1/2(n_c + 1)$, while Minkowski backgrounds occur around $\tau \to \pm \infty$.
+In this case for $a^2 \ne 0$ we have dyonic black holes with three different backgrounds, namely dS backgrounds for $\tau < 1/2(n_c + 1)$, AdS backgrounds for $\tau > 1/2(n_c + 1)$, and Minkowski backgrounds around $\tau \to \pm \infty$.
 Note that the latter case happens also for $a^2 = 0$.
-These situations are strong evidences of our previous statements that the parameter $\tau$ indeed controls the shape of the black hole geometry.
-In addition, the black holes are stable if all eigenvalues of (\ref{HessV1}) are positive.\\ Finally, we turn to discuss a dynamic case in which for the shake of simplicity we consider it near the origin, namely $z \approx 0$ for finite $\tau$.
-In addition, it is convenient to take $n_c =1$ and $0 < a_0 \ll a_1$.
-Then, by setting $\partial_i V(\tau) =0$, we get
+These situations are strong evidences of our previous statements that the parameter $\tau$ indeed controls the shape of the black hole geometry.\\ Next, we consider a simple case for BR-like black holes where $n_c =1$, $W(z) = a_0 \ne 0$, and $b_0 \gg b_1 \gtrsim 0$.
+We set $gq =0$, and by simply taking that the effective vacuum exists near the origin, namely $z_h \approx 0$, we obtain